kataras/build-a-better-web-together/middleware-cors.md

 # HTTP access control
 [This is a middleware](https://github.com/kataras/iris/tree/master/middleware/cors).

-Some security work for you between the requests.
+Some security work for between you and the requests.

 Options